adidas/api-guidelines/asynchronous-api-guidelines/kafka-asynchronous-guidelines/l_security_schemes.md

 # Security Schemes

 Specs **MAY** use security schemas to reflect the fact that the Kafka servers use mTLS or SASL.
-It is something quite static at the moment so the recommendation is refer to reusable definitions
+It is something quite static at the moment so the recommendation is refer to reusable definitions.

-Below example includes references to other security schemas used by the Kafka servers
+Below example includes references to other security schemas used by the Kafka servers.

 ```yaml
 channels: